Roger Hickey

 Roger Hickey is an American political activist and economic policy advocate.
-He has co-founded think tanks, organizations, and grassroots coalitions, including the Economic Policy Institute, Campaign for America’s Future, and Americans United to Protect Social Security.
+He has co-founded think tanks, organizations, and grassroots coalitions, including the Economic Policy Institute, Campaign for America's Future, and Americans United to Protect Social Security.

 Early activism and career

 Hickey began his career as an organizer in the late 1960s while attending the University of Virginia, working with the Virginia Students Civil Rights Committee and the Southern Student Organizing Committee.
 In 1972 he joined Clergy and Laymen Concerned About Vietnam (CALC), an organization of religious leaders opposed to the US war in Vietnam.
 Hickey was a producer for CALC’s "Help Unsell the War" campaign, creating TV, radio, and print advertisements that expressed opposition to the war.

 In 1973 Hickey co-founded the Public Media Center in San Francisco.
 As Media Director, he developed advertising campaigns for environmental groups, peace and disarmament organizations, labor unions, women's and minority education, and other public interest issues.
 The Public Media Center won the first FCC Fairness Doctrine ruling requiring broadcasters to provide free air time for antinuclear TV spots in response to pro-nuclear utility advertising.

 Hickey was an associate director of the National Center for Economic Alternatives, and during the Jimmy Carter administration, he—along with Mark Green and Gar Alperovitz—organized Consumers Opposed to Inflation in the Necessities (COIN), which "mobilized over sixty organizations addressing the needs of consumers, senior citizens, the environment, and energy supply, as well as gaining broad support from organized labor" to support a progressive program to control inflation.

 In 1986, Hickey collaborated with economist Jeff Faux to establish the Economic Policy Institute (EPI).
-Hickey served as EPI's Vice President and Director of Communications.
+Hickey served as EPI's vice president and firector of communications.